Last modified 21 October, 2021

 – In the case when curricular studies take place outside of EKA and the checking of infection safety is mandatory, the rapid testing of students who have not been vaccinated or of those who have not recovered from COVID-19 within the last 6 months, must be arranged by the Head of Curricula or by his/her approval, by the course teacher at the cost of the department/curriculum until 31 October, 2021.
-Starting from 1 November 2021, the costs of rapid testing will be covered by the students (except when vaccination is not possible for medical reasons and this can be attested).
+Starting from 1 November 2021, the costs of rapid testing will be covered by the students (except when vaccination is not possible for medical reasons).

-– All EKA employees (incl external staff) who are not able to prove their infection safety, must wear a protective mask in the EKA building.
-A protective mask must also be worn outside of EKA at EKA organised events and studies.
+– All EKA employees (incl external staff) who are not vaccinated, must wear a protective mask in the EKA building as well as outside of EKA at EKA organised events and studies.
 EKA will arrange the rapid testing of these employees according to the employee’s position and will set the rapid testing schedule at least every 72 hours.

 – The library is open for EKA members.
 Outside public can loan books only through prior booking.
 Find out more: https://www.artun.ee/en/studies/library/

-– Working from home must be agreed and arranged with immediate supervisors.
+– Working from home is recommended and must be arranged with immediate supervisors.

 – Direct contact should be avoided if possible and communication should be conducted via email, phone or video calls when possible.